-Serving in his sixth term as Garfield County Commissioner, John Martin is not only a seasoned, knowledgeable leader serving the county, region, and state, he also represents western Colorado’s interests nationally.
+Serving in his seventh term as Garfield County Commissioner, John Martin is not only a seasoned, knowledgeable leader serving the county, region, and state, he also represents western Colorado’s interests nationally.
 The National Association of Counties Western Interstate Region (WIR) long ago identified John as an exceptional leader.
 In 2014-15, John served for a year as the national president of WIR, representing the concerns of all western states to the federal government.
 John has also been a member of CLUB 20 for more than 16 years.

 John is an individual who has his heart in the past, his mind on the present, and his eyes on the future.
 He is a leader who believes that listening, understanding history, conducting in-depth research, and being willing to make decisions are the keys to a positive future.